Bernice Worden's hardware store

 Following his arrest, Gein claimed that he was checking out a rifle in the hardware store when it suddenly discharged and killed Worden.
 He also insisted that he was in a daze after the shooting and that he didn't remember much of what he did.

-The autopsy report stated that Worden was shot in the back of the head, dragged across the floor of the hardware store, and loaded into the company truck.
+The autopsy report indicated that Worden was shot in the back of the head, dragged across the floor of the hardware store, and loaded into the company truck.

-Gein then drove out to a wooded area before traveling back to Plainfield on foot.
-After walking back into town and retrieving his own car, he returned to the truck, picked up Worden, and drove back to his farmhouse.
+Gein then drove out to a wooded area before parking the truck and traveling back to Plainfield on foot.
+After walking back into town and retrieving his car, he returned to the truck, picked up Worden, and drove back to his farmhouse.

 Address